Qizhong-George-Guo/qizhong-guo/teaching/green-infrastructure/index.md

 - [Infographic (PDF)](/files/teaching/green-infrastructure/Topic_V-Sustainability_(Infographic).pdf){:target="_blank"}

-*(The briefing document, slide deck, and infographic linked above were generated using NotebookLM based on my original Fall 2024 lecture slides.
+*(The briefing document, slide deck, and infographic linked above were generated using NotebookLM based on my original Fall 2024 lecture slides, with Topic I-3 (Stormwater Rules) updated in late January 2026.
 These AI-generated materials are intended to support review, synthesis, and reflection, but they do not replace the original lecture slides.
 The original slides remain the authoritative and most complete course materials and should be used to guide homework assignments and other coursework.
 Please contact me if you need access to the original slides or additional course resources.)*

 ---